repinek/srepene_patcher/README.md

 > Use at your own risk, I am not responsible for possible bans.

 ## Introduction
 srepene Patcher is a program that allows you to modify any strings in the Fall Guys game, and then save them to a content_v2 or .ptch file, using a PyQT5 GUI.
-The content_v2 editing is used to change strings, and does not trigger EAC.

-.ptch files are used to save the changed strings, so that after updating content_v2 you don't have to do it all over again, just apply your .ptch file

 The idea was completely taken from [Pancake Patcher](https://gamebanana.com/tools/7382), also patches from Pancake Patcher can be applied by srepene Patcher as well.

+## Q&A
+**Q**: Can i get banned for this? <br>
+**A**: There have been no reported cases of a player being banned for editing content_v2, neither has it been tracked in any way.
+In any case, the creator has nothing to do.
+Use at your own risk

+**Q**: What are patches and what are they for? <br>
+**A**: .ptch files are used to save the changed strings, so that after updating content_v2 you don't have to do it all over again, just apply your .ptch file

+**Q**: How exactly does it modify the strings? <br>
+**A**: The content_v2 editing is used to change strings, and does not trigger EAC.
 ## Features
 - Decode v2 content and view strings directly from the GUI
 - Search strings by id and text